zhanglab-srm/4Pi-SIM/README.md

 225 s

 # Expected output
-One ‘SIM result’ folder includes: a ‘ER_T86_A_parameter.mat’ file where estimated parameters (wave vector, initial phase, contrast and OPLD phase) are saved; a ‘Processing_Data.txt’ file where code initial and processing parameters are saved; ‘SpectrumWienerER_T86_A.tif’ is reconstructed image’s spectrum and ‘WienerER_T86_A.tif is final reconstructed image.
+The 'SIM result' folder will be generated, which includes an 'ER_T86_A_parameter.mat' file where the estimated parameters (wave vector, initial phase, contrast, and OPLD phase) are saved; a 'Processing_Data.txt' file where the initial and processing parameters of the code are saved; 'SpectrumWienerER_T86_A.tif', which is the spectrum of the reconstructed image, and 'WienerER_T86_A.tif', which is the final reconstructed image.